haebum1991/myblog/content/smoke-tool.md

 <p>The purpose of this app is to demonstrate the application of a
 <b>Generalized Additive Model (GAM)</b> for predicting MDA8 O3 using meteorological data under both smoke and non-smoke conditions.
+In this app, a GAM is derived using the "mgcv" package in R
+<a href="https://CRAN.R-project.org/package=mgcv" target="_blank">(Wood, 2023)</a>.
-In this app, a GAM is derived using the "mgcv" package in R. We hope this tool will be useful for state agencies and others in understanding the factors that control ozone production.</p>
+We hope this tool will be useful for state agencies and others in understanding the factors that control O3 production.</p>

 <img src="/images/rsGAM_page_sample.png" alt="R shiny">